hyperledger-archives/fabric-chaintool-original/README.md

 ## Project Structure

-Like many modern build tools, CHAINTOOL is opinionated.
+Like many modern build tools, _chaintool_ is opinionated.
 It expects a specific structure to your project as follows:

 - [chaincode.yaml](./examples/example02/app/chaincode.yaml) in the top-level directory of your project (discussed below)
 - a chaincode entry-point in ./src/chaincode ([example](./examples/example02/app/src/chaincode/chaincode_example02.go))